Diaphragmatic Hernia in Cats: Causes, Symptoms & Treatment

 Other signs may include pale gums or sometimes blue-tinged (cyanotic) gums.
 Your vet will listen to your cat’s chest; the heart sounds and lung sounds might be obscured because the misplaced abdominal contents might be lying over them, blocking the sound.

 Heart irregularities might sometimes be heard.
-Sometimes, intestinal gas sounds (borbyrygmae) might be heard when listening to the chest (in a normal cat, these can only be heard when the stethoscope head is placed on the abdomen).
+Sometimes, intestinal gas sounds (borborygmi) might be heard when listening to the chest (in a normal cat, these can only be heard when the stethoscope head is placed on the abdomen).

 Routine Blood Tests